C-SELLERS/LeanDev/readme.md

 From here the container should be initializing, this may take awhile as it acquires a copy of the latest Lean repo.

-Once complete your environment is ready to go, a pop up should appear asking for you to open the workspace "lean.code-workspace".
-If it doesn't go to File > Open Workspace > "lean.code-workspace".
+Once complete your environment is ready to go, a pop up should appear asking for you to open the workspace `lean.code-workspace`.
+If it doesn't go to File > Open Workspace > `lean.code-workspace`.
 Now you should Lean, Local, and Data** directories in the workspace.

 If you would like to mount any additional local files to your container, checkout `devcontainer.json` "mounts" section for an example!
 Upon any mount changes you must rebuild the container using Command Palette as in step 4.

 ** Data folder will only contain data that was mounted to it.
-Reference `devcontainer.json` for an example to mount there.
+Reference `devcontainer.json` for an example on how to mount there.

 # Running Lean